 - difficulties with concentration, staying focused or your mind going blank

 - irritability or feeling snappy with yourself and others

 - sleep disturbance (trouble falling asleep, staying asleep or not feeling rested when you wake up)

-There are several effective treatments for generalised anxiety, including Cognitive Behaviour Therapy, Mindfulness based approaches and medication.
+As part of generalised anxiety therapy, we use several effective treatments, including Cognitive Behaviour Therapy, Mindfulness-based approaches and medication.
 In next week’s blog each of these treatment options will be explored in detail.

 If you feel that you might be experiencing generalised anxiety symptoms and would like some professional assistance please contact us at Inner Melbourne Clinical Psychology.